 Notifiable incidents do NOT include controlled activities that form part of the business or undertaking.

-People may be put at serious risk even if they were some distance from the incident (eg from a gas leak).
+People may be put at serious risk even if they were some distance from the incident (eg from a gas leak or spray drift).

 A notifiable incident also covers the incidents specified above which may have only resulted in minor (non-notifiable) injuries but had the potential to cause serious injury, illness or death while an aircraft was in operation.

-The person who manages or controls the workplace must take all reasonable steps to ensure that the site of the notifiable incident is preserved and not disturbed until a CAA HSU Inspector authorises you to do so.
+The person who manages or controls the workplace must take all reasonable steps to ensure that the site of the notifiable incident is preserved and not disturbed until a CAA Investigator authorises you to do so.

 The site may only be disturbed if:

 To ensure the site is not disturbed:

 If a serious workplace incident occurs, then: